 There are two methods for tracking the movement of a single user across multiple devices, deterministic (like Awin's) or probabilistic.
-Probabilistic matching involves the use of a variety of anonymised data points such as the device type.
-IP address, web prowser and user location to
+Probabilistic matching involves the use of a variety of anonymized data points such as the device type, IP address, web browser and user location to build profiles through the use of statistical algorithms that connect and match these to one probable identity that can then be tracked across devices.
+This is the technique utilized by a number of prominent third-party mobile tracking companies

 By contrast, deterministic matching uses first-party data from users to make a match between a person and a device that they have actually logged in on.
-This type of tracking is utilised by the likes of Facebook and Google who are able to tap into their huge base of user data to monitor the movements of people across different devices.
+This type of tracking is utilized by the likes of Facebook and Google who are able to tap into their huge base of user data to monitor the movements of people across different devices.